Kyle Hauswirth – Class of 2015 (December)

 Emily Schwickerath – Class of 2019

 Emily Schwickerath is a Culver Fellow from New Hampton, Iowa.
 She is majoring in Political Science and International Relations with minors in Religion, Economics, and Spanish.
 Schwickerath intends to go to law school after graduating from Simpson.
 Following law school, she hopes to work on public policy to ensure America’s economic and foreign relations security.
-She is heavily involved on Simpson’s campus in softball and the speech and debate team.
+She is heavily involved on Simpson’s campus on the speech and debate team.
 Being taught to always work hard and stand up for one’s values and beliefs are important personal traits that Schwickerath hopes to use to improve the world.
 “I’m honored to be a member of the Culver Fellowship Program.
 The tools it provides will help ensure I reach success not only in the classroom, but out in the local, state, national and global community, as well.”

 Kelly Stone – Class of 2019

 Kelly Stone is a Culver Fellow from Louisburg, Kansas.
 She is majoring in Chemistry and Political Science.
 Kelly’s interest in Politics was sparked when she first began participating in debate as a freshman in high school.
 “One of the biggest reasons I chose to come to Simpson was the unique opportunity the Culver Fellowship offers to students interested in Politics.
 The Capitol Hill Internship Program in Washington D.C. is a huge advantage.”